denisecase/datafun-04-jupyter/README.md

 1. Create and activate a project virtual environment.
 1. Install all required packages into your local project virtual environment.
-1. After installing the required dependencies, generate a requirements.txt file.
+1. After installing the required dependencies, update or generate your requirements.txt file.
 1. Document the process and commands you used in your README.md.
 1. Add a .gitignore file to your project with useful entries.